mackenziezhang/hkbu-big-data-media/README.md

 </br>
 P.S. please look at my file to find the charts.
 </br>
 So that's how I did a research to target a job.
-The result is Jiangsu Bank, and to avoid administration.
+The result is Jiangsu Bank, to avoid administration, and the minimum payment I should argue with the HR is 7k.
 I'm going to send my CV, good luck to me...

 ## Authors